jwong1209/cse15l-lab-reports/lab-report-1-week-2.md

 ![runWhereAmI](runWhereAmI.png)

 ## Step 5: Setting a SSH Key(Windows-Specific Since I Used Windows)
-I entered `ssh-keygen` into my terminal and then `C:\Users\jwong/.ssh/id_rsa`(switch jwong with your own) and kept pressing enter until the square appeared.
+Enter `ssh-keygen` into the terminal and then `C:\Users\jwong/.ssh/id_rsa`(switch jwong with your own) and keep pressing enter until the square appears.
 ![square](square.png)

 Next open Windows PowerShell as administrator and type in these commands.